 This will load you into the startup.nsh where you can edit and apply the commands.

-Now type the commands here and when you are done press Commands Ctrl-Q and then press Y.
+Now enter the commands here.
+When you are done press Commands Ctrl-Q and then press Y.

 echo -off load fs1:\EFI\drivers\apfs.efi load fs1:\EFI\drivers\AppleUiSupport.efi load fs1:\EFI\drivers\ApfsDriverLoader.efi map -r fs2: cd System\Library\CoreServices\ boot.efi